altherwy/IS4904/Lecture Six/Lecture Six.md

 }

 ```
-Now, we reformat our *DiceRoller* widget to use the *Navigator* widget to navigate to the *SecondRoute* widget,
+Now, we modify our *DiceRoller* widget to use the *Navigator* widget to navigate to the *SecondRoute* widget,
 ```dart
 // dice_roller.dart
 .